MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/create-an-azure-service-principal-azure-cli.md

 The `appId` and `tenant` keys appear in the output of `az ad sp create-for-rbac` and are used in service principal authentication.
 Record their values, but they can be retrieved at any point with [az ad sp list](/cli/azure/ad/sp#az_ad_sp_list).

 When creating a service principal, you choose the type of sign-in authentication it uses.
-There are two types of authentication available for Azure service principals: Password-based authentication, and certificate-based authentication.
+There are two types of authentication available for Azure service principals: password-based authentication, and certificate-based authentication.

 > [!NOTE]
 >